MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5978-scenario-include.md

-Get an overview of service contracts for each salesperson for a selected period, maybe to help calculate and document sales commission.
+Get an overview of service contracts for each salesperson for a selected period.
+For example, the overview can help you calculate and document commissions.